MasakazuOhmura/AutoLoginTokyotechWifi/README.md

 ## Description

-You can automatically login the "Tokyo Tech Wi-Fi" with the Selenium, a UI testing tool in browser.
+You can automatically login the "Tokyo Tech Wi-Fi" with the Selenium, an UI testing tool in browser.

 ## Usage